matiashoyld/icebreakers/info/turn-taking.md

 The Icebreakers simulation implements a sophisticated turn-taking system that mimics natural conversation dynamics in video calls.
 This document outlines the key components and mechanisms of this system.

+## Additional Features to be Implemented:

+- **Improved Mention Logic**: Currently, mentions work but still don't have the natural flow of conversation.
+We need to improve the mention logic to create more natural conversation flows.
+- **Participation Pressure:** We can add a "pressure to participate" factor that increases an agent's engagement score if they haven't spoken yet, especially in contexts like introductions.
+Let me check the current turn prompt first:

 ## Core Components

 ### 1. Engagement Scoring